Super-resolution Reconstruction of Single Image for Latent features: Experiments and Analysis

-In this section, we evaluate the reconstruction effect of LDDPM on the face image super-resolution defense dataset (8×) and image super-resolution dataset (2×) of the general dataset by comparing LDDPM with the advanced image super-resolution model.
+In this section, we evaluate the reconstruction performance of LDDPM on common image super-resolution datasets by comparing it with advanced SISR reconstruction models.

-For the general image super-resolution dataset (2×), we first trained on the DIV2K dataset the EDSR [Lim et al. \cite{DBLP:conf/cvpr/LimSKNL17},2017], RCAN [Zhang et al. \cite{DBLP:conf/eccv/ZhangLLWZF18}, 2018], SAN [Dai et al.\cite{DBLP:conf/cvpr/DaiCZXZ19}, 2019], IGN [Zhou et al. \cite{DBLP:conf/nips/ZhouZZL20}, 2020], HAN [Niu et al. \cite{DBLP:conf/eccv/NiuWRZYWZCS20}, 2020], NLSA [Mei et al. \cite{DBLP:conf/cvpr/MeiFZ21}, 2021], and LDDPM (Our) models.
-Then, the SwinIR [liang et al.\cite{DBLP:conf/iccvw/LiangCSZGT21},2021], SwinFIR [Zhang et al. \cite{DBLP:journals/corr/abs-2208-11247},2022], EDT [Li et al. \cite{DBLP:journals/corr/abs-2112-10175},2022], and LDDPM models were trained on the DIFL2K dataset.
-Finally, we use the CelebA dataset as a pre-training dataset to train SR3 [Saharia et al. \cite{DBLP:journals/corr/abs-2104-07636}, 2022] and LDDPM and will fine-tune the model parameters on the DIFL2K dataset.
-EDSR, RCAN, SAN, IGNN, and HAN are mainly CNN-based models. swinIR, EDT, and SwinFIR are mainly Transformer-based models.
-SR3 and LDDPM are mainly DDPM-based models.
-Table \ref{tab:table2} shows the experimental results of the classical single-image super-resolution model.
-Compared with other advanced models, the LDDPM in this paper achieves higher performance in reconstructing HR images on several test sets.
-In particular, LDDPM improves PSNR and SSIM by 2.07 dB and 1.95\%, respectively, compared with the EDT model on Urban100, which proves the effectiveness of LDDPM and provides a new idea for the SISR task.
-Meanwhile, we used CelebA as the LDDPM and SR3 pre-training dataset in the comparison experiments.
-Table \ref{tab:table2} shows that the LDDPM has a PSNR of 42.96 dB and SSIM of 97\% on the Manga109 dataset.
-Compared with the DDPM-based SR3 model, PSNR improved by 6.57 dB, and SSIM improved by 1.75\%, indicating that adding a pre-training dataset significantly improved the reconstruction effect of LDDPM.
+First, for standard image super-resolution datasets (×2, ×3, ×4, LR image size of 128), we compared LDDPM with EDSR (Lim et al.,2017), RCAN (Zhang et al.,2018), SAN (Dai et al., 2019), IGNN (Zhou et al.,2020), HAN (Niu et al., 2020), and NLSA (Mei et al., 2021) on the DIV2K dataset.
+Second, on the DIFL2K dataset, we compared LDDPM with SwinIR (Liang et al., 2021), SwinFIR (Zhang et al., 2022), and EDT (Li et al., 2022).
+Finally, we compared LDDPM with SR3 (Saharia et al., 2022) after using the CelebA dataset for pre-training and fine-tuning the model parameters on the DIFL2K dataset.
+Among these models, EDSR, RCAN, SAN, IGNN, HAN, and NLSA primarily use regression-based models.
+SwinIR, EDT, and SwinFIR primarily use GAN-based models.
+SR3 primarily uses DDPM-based models.
+Table \ref{tab:table2} presents the experimental results of these classic SISR reconstruction models.

-Finally, we visualized the HR images recovered by some advanced models, and the visualization results are shown in Figure \ref{fig_5}.
-From Fig. \ref{fig_5}, we can see that the current Transformer and CNN-based models still have much room for improvement in reconstructing details and textures of complex images.
-At the same time, LDDPM can well solve the problems of the above Transformer and CNN-based models and reconstruct HR images with High-frequency details.
+Compared with other advanced models, our LDDPM showed superior performance in reconstructing HR images on multiple test sets, particularly on Urban100, thus validating the effectiveness of LDDPM in reconstructing high-frequency HR images and offering a new perspective for SISR tasks.
+Additionally, Table \ref{tab:table2} shows that when we used CelebA as the pre-training dataset for LDDPM, improvement is noticeable in the reconstruction performance of LDDPM, indicating that pre-training models can impose certain constraints on the solution space of HR images.